Connect with us

 Eurocodes will replace the British Standards that have guided local builders for 50 years.
 PHOTO | FILE

-This will see the country shifting from the British Standards and Codes of Practise, which has guided builders since 1969, to new European construction guidelines – Eurocodes – by January 2021.
+This will see the country shifting from the British Standards and Codes of Practice, in use since 1969, to the new European construction guidelines – Eurocodes – by January 2021.

 Speaking last September during a stakeholders forum discussing the shift to Eurocodes, then Public Works PS Paul Maringa said the Eurocodes allow for innovation hence the use of locally available building materials as long as they are safe.